 myHM.SetBoost(2); // Optional, make it 'smoother n bigger'

-//NOTE YOU NEED TO CREATE A PAGE LIKE THIS BELOW ON YOUR SITE
+//NOTE YOU NEED TO CREATE YOUR OWN PROXY PAGE

 //See the documentation under web services for an example